 The speed values are contained in a Float array of length equal to numVAL.
 Each number representing speed (knots) has two digits to the right of the decimal point, and to the left of the decimal point, either a one- or two-digit number representing a valid speed, or a negative one denoting a null value or land location.
-Table G.2 shows a sample dataset.
+Table G.3 shows a sample dataset.

-Table G.2 - Sample speed o lataset, where a negative one ('-1.00') denotes a null value or land location. -1.00 -1.00 2.34 5.67 8.99 12.34 9.87
+Table G.3 - Sample speed dataset, where a negative one ('-1.00') denotes a null value or land location.

 The directions values are contained in a Float array of length equal to numVAL.
 Each number representing direction (degrees, clockwise from true north) has one digit to the right of the decimal point, and to the left of the decimal point, either a one-, two-, or three-digit number representing a valid direction, or a negative one ('-1') denoting a null value or land location.
-Table G.3 shows a sample dataset.
+Table G.4 shows a sample dataset.

-Table G.3 - S Sample directior n dataset where a negative one ('-1.0') denotes a null value or land location. -1.0 -1.0 345.1 356.2 4.3 8.9 12.3
+Table G.4 - Sample direction dataset where a negative one ('-1.0') denotes a null value or land location.

-G.4 Samples of Time Series Files
+G.4 Samples of DHF Data Files

-The following are examples of HDF5 files data from four current stations (dataCodingFormat = 1)..
+The following are examples of HDF5 files data for each of the four data coding formats.
 Files were produced by Matlab®.